tejasmanohar/reddit-vagrant/README.md

   (`vagrant plugin install vagrant-cachier`).
 This will make future provisions MUCH faster.
 * Run `vagrant up --provider=:provider`, wait for it to finish.
 * Visit `localhost:8001` and revel in your beautiful new reddit development environment.
+* NOTE, to get cookie auth working properly, you need to add a line to /etc/hosts for `reddit.local` that points to either `127.0.0.1`(access via reddit.local:port` or the VM's private ip to access on port 80.

 Protips